rozennjb/simurex2018_workshop/celliern/machine_learning/README.md

 ## Abstract

 You certainly have heard about Machine-Learning.
-These algorithm have gain in popularity these past years.
+These algorithms have gain in popularity these past years.
 The main goal of this workshop is to demystify these algorithm and show you how you can use it in a daily-basis, as well for experimental data or simulation output analysis.

-This workshop is barely an introduction, and will give you an overview of how easily you can have answer with these tools, but should be followed by a real training if you are interesting into going further.
+This workshop is barely an introduction, and will give you an overview of how easily you can have answer with these tools, but should be followed by a real training if you are interested into going further.

 No mathematical nor computing background is required, even if statistical basis as well as some python experience will make the workshop more enjoyable.